isoca/isoca/README.md

 - 👋 Hi, I’m @isoca
-- 👀 I’m interested in learning about python and other programming languages in general.

 - 🌱 Currently learning and getting better at multiple things:

-  ✨ Python: Object Oriented Programming, Flask, and Pandas
+  ✨ Python: Always striving to get better

-  ✨ A bit of Web Applications, with PHP/HTML/CSS
+  ✨ A bit of Web Applications, with PHP/HTML/CSS, also Javascript and Frameworks like Angular and React

   ✨ Getting better at SQL databases

   ✨ Remembering VBA, years after learning it for college

-  ✨ New to Git in general

 <!---